Guided by celebrated filmmaker Emily Hubley, explore how to take viewers on a journey into your interior world.

 Week 5 – Presentation and review.
 The workshop will conclude with the celebration of our distinct imaginative faculties, having learned from the myriad stumbles and leaps along each particular path.
 Each maker’s project will provide a glimpse into their creative self.
 We will observe and participate in the process of constructing these various worlds, sharing our struggles and epiphanies.

-In addition to the Thursday class sessions (4-6 p.m.
-Eastern time), the instructor will be available on Monday afternoons/evenings, or by appointment, for one-on-one meetings regarding the work-in-progress.
+In addition to the Saturday class sessions (10:30 a.m. – 12:30 p.m.
+ET), the instructor will be available, by appointment, for one-on-one meetings regarding the work-in-progress.

-Participants should be fluent in using Photoshop and editing software (e.g. Adobe After Effects, Adobe Premiere, DaVinci Resolve, etc.).
-As this course is remote, you will need to have Photoshop and your editing software of choice installed.
+Participants should be fluent in Photoshop and an editing software (e.g. Adobe After Effects, Adobe Premiere, DaVinci Resolve, etc.).
+As this course is remote, you must have Photoshop and your editing software of choice installed.

 All images & videos: ©Emily Hubley